tc39/notes/es8/2017-07/jul-26.md

 WH: The spec draft is incoherent and in major conflict with the presentation.
 Given the incoherence and conflict between the proposed spec and presentation, I am not comfortable with the spec meeting stage 2 entry requirements.

-BF: This is additive to and compatible with Node's plans.
+BFS: This is additive to and compatible with Node's plans.

 DD: Chrome is not comfortable moving this to stage 2, as we believe it's a strength of the language that this determination is left up to the host to decide.
 Mandating something in ECMA-262 is not the right path here.